darauble/ParadoxEvoMQTT/README.md

 This daemon is made with the purpose for interaction with the Home Assistant and complies with it's defaul MQTT Alarm Panel interface.

 # Version history
+## v0.5
+Area status management rewritten.
+Instead of calling area status on every important event, the more intelligent parsing of those events added.
+The area status is still requested, but only periodically on given timeout when there's no other activity.

+Some thread related memory leaks (well, their sympthoms) fixed by detaching particular independent threads.

+MQTT async client disconnection fixed and done properly with full destroy.

 ## v0.4
 Adding Disarm functionality and a few fixes.
 * Providing `-u` switch to give panel's user code for Disarm action